Temporomandibular joint and muscle disorders (TMJ/TMD)

 - Gentle massage or stretching exercises

-- Gentle strengthening exercises or muscle balance exercises to retain alignment
+- Gentle strengthening or muscle balance exercises to keep alignment

 - Transcutaneous electrical nerve stimulation (TENS)